Paws, Before You Jump To Judge

 Like he was saying: this is how I see you?”

-Piglet didn’t respond.
-He let the silence stretch—like a furry blanket comforting a bruised heart.
+Piggy didn’t respond.
+He let the silence stretch — like a furry blanket comforting a bruised heart.

-He knew Pooh didn’t need answers yet.
+He knew Bumble didn’t need answers yet.
 He needed to be heard.

-“And now,” Pooh added, eyes lowered, “I don’t even feel sad.
+“And now,” Bumble added, eyes lowered, “I don’t even feel sad.
 Just… small.
 Like someone peeked at me through a keyhole and decided that tiny frame was enough to judge all of me.”

-“Winnie, people judge what they don’t take time to understand.
-One single slip, one stray word, one scar—and they think they know your whole story.
+“Bumble, people judge what they don’t take time to understand.
+One single slip, one stray word, one scar — and they think they know your whole story.
 As if one chapter explains the whole book.”

 “But why are we in such a hurry to label?